Immo (Lotharingian count): Possible connection to the castle of Logne

 The Vita Brunonis altera describes how at a meeting of Lotharingian magnates in Aachen after Bruno became Duke in 953, an Emmo was enraged by the complaints of Abbot Odilo of Stavelot, and proceeded to take control of Stavelot possessions.
 Bruno eventually put him prison and made him promise not to repeat his actions, before being released.
 The Vita describes him as taking pledges of faith and it also describes him as a relative (propinquus) of either Bishop Balderic I of Liège (d.959), or Duke Bruno himself, who was a member of the royal family.

 One of the possessions which was taken back into the possession of Stavelot at this time was the castrum of Logne, in the Ardennes, and this has led to suggestions that this particular Immo is the soldier, not described as a count, (Emmo de Longia, qui erat miles Hugonis ducis) who fell fighting under Hugh Capet in 976 in Hainaut.
 Note that as this man died fighting in 976, he was unlikely to have been the noble who first appears in a 934 record.

 Rebellion of 959-960 (Immo)

 11 June 958, there are signs of a connection between Immo and Namur, and of tension once more increasing with the central royal power.
 A charter of King Otto orders his brother Bruno and Count Godfrey that they should give Chastre (near Namur), which Immo once had, to Tietbold their follower.
 This is described as being in the Darnegau (fr), in the county of Count Robert (of Namur).

-Flodoard reported that in 959 a certain Immo, a counselor of Bruno, and an ally Count Robert I of Namur, fortified a stronghold each, Robert at Namur, and Immo at Chevremont - the same fortification where "crafty" Count Immo, probably the same man, had talked down Duke Gilbert's nephews years earlier.
+Flodoard reported that in 959 Count Robert I of Namur and his ally named Immo, who was a counselor of Bruno, each fortified a stronghold, Robert at Namur, and Immo at Chevremont - the same fortification where "crafty" Count Immo, probably the same man, had talked down Duke Gilbert's nephews years earlier.
 Because the fortification was well-prepared and foraging was difficult in the countryside around it, Bruno had to withdraw from a siege there.